kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

-### Step 8: Activate Istio metrics
+### Step 6: Activate Istio metrics
-To enable collection of Istio metrics for your Pods, define a MetricPipeline with Istio enabled as input:
+To enable collection of Istio metrics for your Pods, define a MetricPipeline that has the `istio` section enabled as input:
 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1
 kind: MetricPipeline